Temple of the Feathered Serpent, Teotihuacan: Symbolism & burials at the pyramid

-It is important to note that the sacrificed individuals, as well as the grave goods, were deliberately positioned into highly structured arrangements.
+The sacrificed individuals, as well as the grave goods, were deliberately positioned into highly structured arrangements.
 Sugiyama argues that this positioning was related to the calendar system and symbolism of creation.
 In addition to those already mentioned, there are a few ideas about who exactly these sacrificial victims were, and what role they played in early Mesoamerican society.
 It is possible that they were war enemies or maybe low-status individuals dressed as soldiers that lived in Teotihuacan.
 Cowgill argues that these victims were a part of the royal household and that the individuals dressed in military attire were elite guardsmen.

 Because of the apparent militant focus in the burials at the Feathered Serpent Pyramid, many believe it to be associated with symbolism of warfare.
 Cowgill explains that most believe the Feathered Serpent as a symbol itself is linked to a sacred Venus-related war; some have also considered the figure that alternates with Feathered Serpent to represent a solar fire or war serpent.
 In addition, animals have been used to depict symbols of many kinds, those predatorial are especially linked to power and oftentimes associated with warfare activity.
 The Feathered Serpent is one of the earliest “fierce” animals and is visualized as a rattlesnake with bird-like feathers and a snout of a feline.

 A specific grave good found among these burials was identified as a nose pendant resembling a “butterfly” shape.
 These were found in the burial at the center of the Temple of the Feathered Serpent.
-However, these pendants have been recognized instead as the ending segment of a rattlesnake’s rattling tail.
+However, these pendants have been recognized instead as the ending segment of a rattlesnake's rattling tail.
 It is thought that those who adorned themselves with such pendants possibly identified or resonated with the Feathered Serpent in a higher sense.